How to Analyze a “To Be” Business Process

 So a To-Be business process contains all of the sections in a typical business process model – a description, a list of rules, a list of steps and exceptions, a process map, perhaps even some business rules.
 To get a rundown of these elements, you can download our business process template.
 It’s absolutely free.

-When it comes to defining the future state, it’s really important for you, as the business analyst, to bring some structure to that analysis process.
+When it comes to defining the future state, it’s really important for you, as the business analyst, to bring some structure to that business analysis process.
 Often these discussions can really start to go all over the place without a defined structure.
 When we’re talking about the To-Be, it’s like anything goes and conversations start to fly all over the map.

 To start defining the To-Be process, you’ll want to start by involving all of the key stakeholders that are involved in the process today, or that you anticipate will be involved in the process in the future.
 You should have at least one stakeholder representing each functional area or role impacted by the process.